 The Other Arguments for LED.

-This section covers the "other arguments" that I've seen get made against non-LED light sources.
+This section covers the "other arguments" that you may make against non-LED light sources.
 They can include glare shields, lack of availability, and a few others.
 There are a few reasons why they're made, and you might find that I make some new ways of thinking about ordinary things.
-Let's start!

 Quick Proof: You have to manually request a glare shield.